tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This small sphere of thick glass weighs 1 pound.
 While you are nearby it you can speak its command word and cause it to emanate daylight.
 You can speak another command word as a standard action to make the globe rise into the air and float above the ground.
 The globe follows you and stays nearby and if it can't stay nearby it sinks gently to the ground, becomes inactive, and its light winks out.

-**Quirk:** The intensity of the light is determined by its mood, can be disheartened easily.

 ---

 #### Dwarven Mug

 One in four mugs of ale you drink from this mug will be magically transformed into the very finest non-magical dwarven ale.
 If your relationship with the mug is good, the variety might even suit your current mood and the odds of getting a good brew might improve in your favor.
 But really, who's going to complain about putting down a second, or even third, mug for the chance to get a taste of the best stuff?
 When that excellent ale does show up, you can share a sip or two with a friend, but other attempts to capitalize on this mug's magic will just shut it down until it can find a more suitable owner.

-**Quirk:** Speaks in dwarven, especially while drunk, even if ordinarily unable to speak dwarven.

 ---